Timthreetwelve/TrayLauncher/TrayLauncher/ReadMe.txt

 Enter the name of the menu item in the Menu Item Text field.
 This is the text that will be displayed on the tray menu.
 Use a name that distinctive but short.
 Every entry must have Menu Item Text.

+Note that the underscore character "_" has a special meaning in Windows menus.
+To provide the expected result, TrayLauncher will convert a single underscore to two consecutive underscore characters in the Add Item window, however menu will display a single underscore.
+This behavior applies to the Copy and Update windows as well.

 Next, in the Application Path field, enter the path of what you want to open.
 This can be the path to an application or document, the URL for a website, the path to a folder, or a Windows setting.
 Every entry except menu separators and section headers must have an application path.
 Click the [...]